 Jump ahead again to April 22nd, 1995.
-I am in Baltimore speaking at an autism conference by Future Education, Inc. Later they would change their name to Future Horizons.
+I am in Baltimore speaking at an autism conference put on by Future Education, Inc.

-After the conference was over, all the speakers went out to the Inner Harbor, a mall along the harbor in Baltimore.
+After the conference, all the speakers went out to the "Inner Harbor," a mall along the harbor in Baltimore.
 Again, the sensory input was overbearing.
-Everywhere I looked I saw motion and heard sound as crowded people were walking by and talking amongst themselves.
+Everywhere I looked I saw motion and heard sound.
 My eyes and ears were unable to process this rapid information.
 I felt my entire sensory system begin to shut down.